SabaLab/diffEnrich/README.md

 <td style="text-align:left;">

-Ratio of number of genes observed from the gene list annotated to the KEGG pathay to the number of genes expected from the gene list annotated to the KEGG pathway if ther was no enrichment
+Ratio of number of genes observed from the gene list annotated to the KEGG pathway to the number of genes expected from the gene list annotated to the KEGG pathway if there was no enrichment (i.e. KEGG\_PATHWAY\_in\_list/expected)
-(i.e. KEGG\_PATHWAY\_in\_list/expected)

 </td>